 In pregnancy, the risk of SVT is akin to that of DVT, most commonly in the postpartum period.
 Advanced age, exogenous estrogens, autoimmune or infectious diseases, obesity, recent trauma or surgery, active malignancy, history of venous thromboembolic disease, and respiratory or cardiac failure also increase the risk of SVT.
 Prior occurrences increase the risk of subsequent ones.
 As noted in 75% to 88% of cases, varicose veins are considered the most important clinically identifiable predisposing factor for SVT.

 The true incidence of superficial thrombophlebitis is unclear.
-In France, one community-based study noted the incidence of SVT to be 0.64%, while a different community-based study found the incidence to be half that of DVT and similar to that of PE.
+In France, one community-based study noted the incidence of SVT to be 0.64%, while a different community-based study found the incidence to be half that of DVT and similar to PE.
 Other studies suggest its prevalence in the general population is two to six times higher than the incidence of DVT and PE.
-SVT is commonly seen in the outpatient population; usually women, who made up 50% to 70% of the affected patients in one study; 60 years mean age; a body mass index that exceeds 25 kg/m2; and in those with varicose veins.
+SVT is commonly seen in the outpatient population; usually, women, who made up 50% to 70% of the affected patients in one study; 60 years mean age; a body mass index that exceeds 25 kg/m2; and in those with varicose veins.

 For people who have a history of SVT, the lifetime risk of DVT or PE increases four to six times.
 While the three-month mortality is about 5% in patients with DVT or PE, it is less than 1% for those with SVT.
 One suggested reason for the lower mortality in patients with SVT is the younger age of the patients with fewer associated comorbidities.
 The migration of the thrombus towards the deep veins at the saphenofemoral junction, the saphenopopliteal junction, or from a perforating vein during a state of hypercoagulability may cause the association between SVT and DVT or PE.

 Superficial thrombophlebitis starts with microscopic thrombosis.
-When there is venous turbulence or stasis, vessel wall injuries, abnormal coagulability, or vessel wall injuries, microthrombi could propagate and then form macroscopic thrombi.
+When there is venous turbulence or stasis, vessel wall injuries, abnormal coagulability, or vessel wall injuries, microthrombi could propagate and subsequently form macroscopic thrombi.
 Vascular endothelial injury reliably results in thrombus formation by triggering an inflammatory response that results in immediate platelet adhesion.
 Platelet aggregation is mediated by thrombin and thromboxane A2.

 Patients with superficial thrombophlebitis typically present with a reddened, warm, inflamed, tender area overlying the track of a superficial vein.
 There is often a palpable cord.
 Some surrounding edema or associated pruritis may occur.
 Significant swelling of the limb is more commonly associated with DVT and should only be attributed to SVT after DVT has been excluded.
 Patients may have a history of antecedent trauma, which can include intravenous cannulation or infusion of irritants, such as recent sclerotherapy for varicose veins.